France's Hollande threatens to sue over report of affair

 FRENCH UNFAZED

 There was no comment from lawyers for Gayet, a mother of two.
-She filed a complaint for breach of privacy last March after rumors of an affair with Hollande became public.
+She filed a complaint for breach of privacy last March after rumours of an affair with Hollande became public.

 Allies and foes of Hollande defended his right to privacy.